-The vineyards cover 45 hectares of vineyards in the individual layers Bockstein (Ockfen), Goldtröpfchen (Piesport) Laurentiuslay (Leiwen), Blattenberg in cadastral location Layet (Mehring), Saarfeilser Marienberg (Schoden) and Schlangengraben (Wiltingen).
-They are exclusive to the variety Riesling planted in traditional Single pile education be cultivated with a planting density of 7,000 to 10,000 vines per hectare.
-The environmentally sound and sustainable Farming of the vineyards, as well as the production and sale of wines is carried out according to the certified rules of the association Fair'n Green, These include, among others fertilization with exclusively barn dung and other organic humus and complete abandonment herbicides, High value is intense foliage care with the aim of providing good light for the grapes.
-The grapes from the "Grand Cru layers" Bockstein, Goldtröpfchen, Layet, Laurentiuslay and Saarfeilser are called Big plants and Prädikatsweine, those from the other locations marketed as Ortsweine.
+The vineyards cover 45 hectares of vineyards in individual locations Bockstein (Ockfen), Goldtröpfchen (Piesport) Laurentiuslay (Leiwen), Blattenberg in cadastral location Layet (Mehring), Saarfeilser Marienberg (Schoden) and Schlangengraben (Wiltingen).
+They are only with the variety Riesling planted in traditional Single pile education can be cultivated with a planting density of 7,000 to 10,000 vines per hectare.
+The environmentally friendly and sustainable Management of the vineyards, as well as the production and sales of the wines takes place according to the certified rules of the association Fair'n Green, These include, among others fertilization with only manure and other organic humus and completely renounce herbicides, Great emphasis is placed on intensive foliage care with the aim of providing good light for the grapes.
+The grapes from the "Grand Cru locations" Bockstein, Goldtröpfchen, Layet, Laurentiuslay and Saarfeilser are considered Big plants and Prädikatsweine, those from the other locations are marketed as local wines.

-After a brief squeezing, the grapes rest for a while before the pressing process begins to fully digest the aromas and minerals and add them to the musts.
-The fermentation takes place in principle spontaneous without the use of pure yeasts.
-The expansion of the wines is then carried out by several months of storage on the mainly in the woodfiber with 1,000 liters volume, but also partly in the stainless steel tank, Then they are bottled in the dark flail bottle with the typical black and gold St. Urbans-Hof label.
-A white one label represents dry to maximum tart, a black label fruit- to Wines.
-The premium wines include WILTINGER Alte Reben, BOCKSTEIN Kabinett and LAURENTIUSLAY Großes Gewächs.
-The winery is a member of VDP (Verband deutscher Prädikatsweingüter).
+After a short squeeze, the grapes rest for a while before the pressing process begins to fully unlock the aromas and minerals and to introduce them into the musts.
+The fermentation takes place in principle spontaneous without the use of pure breeding yeast.
+The wines are then aged for several months on the mainly in wood powder with a volume of 1,000 liters, but also partly in stainless steel tank, Then they are filled into the dark Schlegel bottle with the typical, black and gold St. Urbans-Hof label.
+A white one label represents dry up to maximum tart, a black label fruit- to Wines.
+The company's premium wines include WILTINGER Alte Reben, BOCKSTEIN Kabinett and LAURENTIUSLAY Großes Gewächs.
+The winery is a member of VDP (Association of German quality wine estates).